twigkit/tempo/README.markdown

 ## Current status
 There is a working prototype which supports infinitely nested templates with basic variables.
+While the code is still small and easy to read peer-reviews and suggestions are most welcome.
+Please fork and send pull requests for any improvements you might find.

 ## Aims for Tempo 3.0